Markus Kellermann Founder & CEO

 Product teams

-Every meeting with a customer contains product feedback — but it usually dies in someone's notes.
-Conversation intelligence makes it searchable:
+Every meeting with a customer contains product feedback, but it usually dies in someone's notes.
+The right tools make it searchable:

 - How often do customers mention a specific feature request?